SolidHal/PrawnOS/README.md

 Build Debian filesystem with:
 * No blobs, anywhere.
 * Sources from only main, not contrib or non-free which keeps Debian libre.
-* Currently PrawnOS supports xfce and gnome as choices for desktop enviroment.
+* Currently PrawnOS supports gnome for desktop environment
 * full root filesystem encryption
 * mesa with support for panfrost for graphics acceleration
 * functional sound, touchpad, keyboard mappings